SupSyDeMarciou/SupSyGameEngine/README.md

 - `cam`: the camera data needed for 3D rendring.
 It has its own *methods* under the prefix `cam`.
 - `render_obj`: holds the mesh and materials of an objects and registers it as needing to be rendered.
 It has its own *methods* under the prefix `RO`.
 - `light`: holds the data for light information.
 It has its own *methods* under the prefix `light`.
+- `text3D`: holds the data for a 3D text.
+It has its own *methods* under the prefix `text3D`.

 To create a new **external data**, one must:
 1. Define a structure and then wrap it in a type (typedef).
-I'll use `tyepdef struct MyData my_data`.
+I'll use `typedef struct MyData my_data`.
 2. Call macro `EXT_ID_DEF_C(my_data)` with the newly defined type next to your implementation and `EXT_ID_DEF(my_data)` in your header if there is one.
 3. Call `void extDataRegister(const volatile uint* id, func_free* f)` with the first parameter being `&EXT_ID(my_data)`.
 This will let the **SGE** know that `my_data` is a data block and so it will know how to retrieve it and dispose of it when destroying the *scene object* to which it is attached.
 Each **external data** must be registered as such, except for the ones mentionned above as they are registered by the **SGE** at the app initialization.